Alexis;

 have tasted neither Meat nor Drink for near fifty Hours past.”'

-seven or eight Miles from the Rock where Alexis landed.
+Course to Regicia, seven or eight Miles from the Rock where Alexis landed.

 Notwithstanding of his unmanageable Dress, and a continued Series of Fatigue he